rodblg/Challenge-API/README.md

 The endpoint for logging into an existing account requires two form-data parameters:
 1. Email: This is the email address associated with the account.
 2. Password: This is the password associated with the account.
+3. It's important to save the Token retrived after the user login, it will be required to create transactions, and to view user info.

 - /transactions: This endpoint allows you to make transactions between user accounts.
 The endpoint for making transactions requires a JSON object as input.
 The format for the object is as follows: